san-cia/dev-assessment/task-04/task-04/README.md

 By the **Perron–Frobenius theorem**, this eigenvector is unique and positive, corresponding to eigenvalue λ = 1.
 All other eigenvalues satisfy |λᵢ| ≤ d = 0.85, so power iteration damps them out — this is why convergence is guaranteed and fast (~10 iterations).

-**PCA connection:** If you ran PCA on the Google matrix, the first principal component would align exactly with the PageRank vector — it is the single axis of maximum variance in the link structure.

 **Implementation:** We avoid building the full N×N matrix.
 Instead, each iteration walks the sparse adjacency maps:
 - Dangling nodes (zero outbound) have their rank redistributed uniformly to maintain the row-stochastic invariant
 - Scores are normalised to sum to 1.0 after all iterations